 6. What are the benefits your products provide as a company?
 What problems do they solve for your clients?

 Use the information from “what you have” that you created above and list what problems these products/features provide and how they solve your prospect’s problem.
 Start with your overall solution, whether it’s simplicity, a luxury experience, revenue-generating without talking about the parts & pieces.
 How will they feel when choosing your products?
 Create a couple of short pitches around each of them.

 Ask probing questions to find out what the issue for each prospect is and focus on one solution at the time, and let them do the talking unless they ask you to.

 What makes you different?

 Look at your tagline combined with your company tagline/mission and play with words to create an elevator pitch for you and the company/product you represent.

-Download this fillable PDF of Who do you sell to
+Download this fillable PDF of Ideal Client Profile

 Did anything shift in how you approach your prospects from doing this exercise?
-Please share below.
+Please share it below.